GameUITHackathon2022/13-HCMUwUS/README.md

-# Trassify
+# Trassify - Make a new habit for a better planet

-A new Flutter project.

 ## Video demo